 Stanfield is a tiny town located in the state of Arizona.
 With a population of 558 people and just one neighborhood, Stanfield is the 165th largest community in Arizona.

-Stanfield is a blue-collar town, with 64.84% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Stanfield, you'll notice that it is more blue-collar than most other communities in America.
+64.84% of Stanfield’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Stanfield is a town of transportation and shipping workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Stanfield who work in food service (17.58%), teaching (17.58%), and farm management occupations (7.14%).

-As is often the case in a small town, Stanfield doesn't have a public transportation system that people use for their commute.
+Stanfield is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Stanfield in 2022 was $31,888, which is middle income relative to Arizona and the nation.
 This equates to an annual income of $127,552 for a family of four.
 However, Stanfield contains both very wealthy and poor people as well.